 Includes 3 standards that support outcomes where consumers receive and experience services in the least restrictive and safe manner through restraint minimisation.
-Standards applicable to this service fully attained. --- --

 The restraint systems and practices meet the requirements of this standard.
-On the day of audit there were two residents using bed rails as restraints and one resident using bed rails as an enabler.
+On the day of audit there was one resident who required positioning in a fall out chair for safety reasons and one resident who used bed rails voluntarily.
 Assessment, consent, approval and monitoring and review occurs in relation to the use of these interventions.

-Staff training on the safe and minimal use of restraint and enablers is provided regularly.
+Staff training on restraint and enabler use is being provided regularly.